 If you’ve shared your life with a cat—whether it’s been years, months, or even a short week—then you know full well what “cattitude” is.
 All cats have cattitude to some degree.
 And I think it goes without saying that there are some fancy felines out there who have no qualms about flexing it in full force.
 Do you know who I’m talking about?
 Something tells me you just might!

-We know that cats can be sweet, some can be sassy, others a tad moody and grumpy.
+We know that cats can be sweet, some can be sassy, and others a tad moody and grumpy.
 And then there are those cats that are totally boss.

 Once I brought a tuxedo cat into my life, I learned that some cats are just, as they say, born with it.
-It’s not catnip influenced, nor is it from praise and treats.
+It’s not catnip-influenced, nor is it from praise and treats.
 There are some cats, specifically tuxedo cats, that are known by many cat lovers and owners for flexing their ultimate cattitude.
 So much so, that the term “tuxietude” is often used to describe it.
 Ginger cats are often reported as being overly friendly, and solid black cats are often known for their sweet nature.

 Obviously, a cat’s breed can shape their temperament.
 But what about their coat color?